caspiankeyes/Nexus-Automation/README.md

 ## 📜 License

-Nexus is released under the MIT License.
+Nexus is released under the AGPL-3.0 License.
 See [LICENSE](LICENSE) for details.

 ---